 - Famous people born in Michigan: Stevie Wonder, Ervin ‘Magic’ Johnson, Kid Rock, Alice Cooper, Madonna, Henry Ford, Tim Allen, Diana Ross, Jack Parr & Ed McMahon (to name a few).

-- The Mackinac Island State Park was the first National Park before being transferred to the state.
+- The Mackinac Island State Park was first a National Park before being transferred to the state.

 - Michigan has the large state park system in the U.S, with 102 state parks.